 That’s it!
 You’ve brushed your dog’s teeth and it took you a minute or two, maximum!
 Definitely not rocket science and it just requires a commitment from your part to do it.
 See, it’s pretty fast and easy.

-No more waiting, here are our reviews of the best dog toothpastes available in 2017.
+No more waiting, here are our reviews of the best dog toothpaste currently available.

 The combo kit comes with a completely unique toothbrush that actually reaches all three sides of the dog’s teeth.
 Application is very easy and only requires a single stroke on each side of the teeth.
 It’s a genius idea and worth trying – we tried it and we’re joining other customers in saying how smart and efficient this dental kit is for dogs!